jessemarino/jessemarino/README.md

 ## 🕵🏻‍♂️ About me

-New to the coding world and recent graduate of UCSD's Coding Bootcamp!
-I love challenging myself, problem solving, thinking outside of the box, and making new ideas come to life which is why I decided to get into Web Development.
-Previously a Metrologist but have set out to begin a new career as a Full Stack Web Developer.
-I am beyond exited to grow in this field and be apart of this awesome community!
+New to the coding world and recent graduate of UCSD's Coding Bootcamp: I love challenges, problem solving, thinking outside the box, and making new ideas come to life.
+Which is why I decided to get into Web Development.

 Check out my portfolio [here](https://jessemarino.github.io/my-portfolio/)!